Monday, May 22, 2023

 female wearing cast boot

-You should start RICE therapy during this period to reduce pain and swelling.
+You should also perform RICE (Rest, Ice, Compression, Elevation) therapy to alleviate pain and swelling.

 How Much Does Sesamoid Surgery Cost?

-According to MDSave.com, the cost of sesamoid bone removal is $5866 on average.
-You should call your insurance company to see if the surgery would be covered or not.
+According to MDSave.com, the cost of sesamoid bone removal from the foot is $5866 on average.
+You will need to call your insurance company to see if the surgery would be covered or not.

-If a sesamoid fracture is left untreated, it can cause chronic pain and post-traumatic arthritis in the great toe joint.
-You may feel pain when you walk and put pressure on the ball of your foot.
+You may feel pain when you walk and put pressure on the ball of the foot.
 This can make high-impact activities like sports difficult to complete due to pain.

 Conclusion